duckets/dj-tuition/content/en/wedding.md

 The pricing is split into a **base package** and optional **add-on sessions**.

 This is because there are many factors which affect how much tuition you might need, from your musical background, ear for rhythm, and ability to pick up techniques, to how much time you'll have to practice between lessons.
-The base package should suit most people with little-to no DJ experience, but an enthusiasm and ear for music.
+The base package should suit most people with little-to no DJ experience, but with an enthusiasm and ear for music.

 **The Base Package**